by Emily Goebel, MD FRCPC

 About this article: This article was created by doctors to help you read and understand your pathology report for endometrial polyp.
 If you have any questions about this article or your pathology report, please contact us.

-An endometrial polyp is a non-cancerous growth that sticks out from the inner surface of the endometrium.
-It is made up of an increased number of otherwise normal appearing endometrial glands and stroma.
+An endometrial polyp is a non-cancerous growth found on the inside of the uterus.
+The polyp sticks out from the thin layer of tissue on the inside uterus called the endometrium.
+The polyp is made up of an increased number of otherwise normal-appearing endometrial glands and stroma.

 The most common symptoms associated with endometrial polyps are post-menopausal or abnormal vaginal bleeding.
 Some patients will not experience any symptoms and the polyp will be discovered during a medical procedure for another condition.

 Some endometrial polyps look different when examined under the microscope.
-These polyps are called variants and are often given a special name which may be included in your report.
+These polyps are called variants and are often given a special name that may be included in your report.

 Some common variants include:

 Most endometrial polyps can be successfully treated by surgery alone.
 However if your pathologist sees features that are worrisome (such as endometrial hyperplasia or cancer), your doctor may perform a procedure called a biopsy to look for changes in the tissue surrounding the polyp.
 For more information about treatment options, please talk to your doctor.